 When to open a dedicated campaign bank account

-Candidates must open a dedicated campaign bank account before paying for any electoral expenditure or accepting any gifts or loans for the election.
-The bank account must be acquired before the candidate nominates for an election.
+Groups of candidates must open a dedicated campaign bank account before the group registers with the ECQ.
+The account must also be opened before paying for any electoral expenditure or accepting any gifts or loans for the election.